Pauneren/wheather-app-api-consumption/Weather-App-JavaScript/README.md

- a new web application with JavaScript (Vanilla JavaScript: No Framework).
+ A web application with JavaScript (Vanilla JavaScript: No Framework).